Holox3/Holo_Solitare/README.md

 This is a Project that showcases a hardcoded game (Solitare Klondike) in only html,css and JS.
-Hostet from Github-Pages for an easy and fast use.
-Here is the LINK: http://securezen.me/Holo_Solitare/
+Run it Localy for your own enjoyment!